-The governing body of Embleton Vincent Edwards Voluntary Aided Church of England School is the admissions authority for the school and they intend to admit up to 12 pupils to the reception year group in September 2019.
+The governing body of Embleton Vincent Edwards Voluntary Aided Church of England School is the admissions authority for the school and they intend to admit up to 12 pupils to the reception year group each September.
+The maximum number for each year group from Year 1 to Year 6 is 12.